 - Human Rights

-- Further details on key risks and opportunities, emissions, energy intensity targets water consumption available on pg.
-17-18 of the Group Sustainability Report
+- Further details on key risks and opportunities, emissions, energy intensity targets water consumption are available in the Group Sustainability Report.